valist-io/example-projects/cli-publish-rust-project/README.md

-# Publishing a GO Project
+# Publishing a Rust Project

 This project contains a simple `hello world` Rust program, a `cargo.toml` and a `valist.yml` that enables secure publishing of the built binary.